ac8ai/langtree/docs/public/LANGUAGE_SPECIFICATION.md

 - **Example**: `value.title=sections.title` → title field set to sections.title value
 - **Scope override**: `value` overrides other scopes - mutually exclusive
 - **Use case**: Pre-populate fields with known values
+- **Multiple Sources**: Multiple sources targeting same `value.field_name` indicate a conflict (field can only have one value) and should be flagged as a validation warning

 #### `outputs` Scope
 - **Purpose**: Override calculated values during prompt assembly